Getting your Trinity Audio player ready...

 “She’s fine,” I said to ease the woman’s worry.

-“Let her speak for herself, creep,” the woman instantly snapped back, pushing the flyer into my hands, and then prodded her man to say something.
+“Let her speak for herself, creep,” the woman instantly snapped back, pushing the flyer Hellie gave her into my hands.

-I felt humiliated reaching into my wallet, but the situation quickly escalated, so I shared my situation awareness card.
+I felt humiliated as I reached into my wallet, but I was in a situation, so I shared my situation awareness card.

 “Let them live their truth.
 We appreciate your concern, but does she look like she’s being harmed or held against her will?”

-Hellie was sniffing the air and looking off into the distance when we all directed our attention her way.
+Hellie sniffed the air and looked off into the distance when we all directed our attention her way.

 “It’s not right.
 She’s on a chain.”